How designers tried to fix New York’s chaos throughout history, from blimps to hanging sidewalks

 In 1866, a hat merchant named Genin the Hatter had another idea: elevate people, not trains.
 Troubled by the dangers of crossing Broadway, he successfully lobbied New York to construct a pedestrian bridge across the wide downtown avenue.
 But the cast iron footbridge lasted only a year before complaints about aesthetics and shadows compelled its removal.

 Such piecemeal solutions could not fully address the complexities of street activity in late 19th-century New York, which already had nearly four million residents.
-But they did pilot some concepts that would reappear in later years – especially when the automobile soon arrived to further complicate urban life.
+But they did pilot some concepts that would reappear in later years–especially when the automobile soon arrived to further complicate urban life.

 Utopian ideas